sje30/munin-R/download-stats/README.md

 # Part two: analyse the download statistics for journals

 Now that we have some simulated data, let's analyse it.
+Try these before looking at our partial answers.

 1. Draw a graph to plot the total number of downloads per month; can you see the effects we built in?
-2. Can you predict which are the "prestige" journals, without knowing their names?
+2. Which journal had the most downloads in one month?
+(Ditto for the least downloads in one month.)
-3. Which are the top 10 journals by stats?
+3. Which are the top 10 journals by download statistics over the whole year?
 Bottom 10?
+4. Can you predict which are the "prestige" journals, without knowing their names?